coveo/ui-kit/packages/samples/vuejs/README.md

 }
 ```

-> The `dev` script assumes you are using the default `serve` script and `public/assets` path for running your application.
+> The `dev` script assumes you are using the default `serve` script and `public/assets` path to run your application.
 Don't forget to adjust if needed.

 ### Update your entry file

-The atomic package allows you to customise your components by defining CSS variables in your own stylesheet - you can read about that [here](https://docs.coveo.com/en/atomic/latest/usage/themes-and-visual-customization/).
+The Atomic package allows you to customize your components by defining CSS variables in your own stylesheet (see [Themes and Visual Customization](https://docs.coveo.com/en/atomic/latest/usage/themes-and-visual-customization/)).

 It also offers you a default theme that you can use as is or build upon.
-Those styles live in `@coveo/atomic/dist/atomic/themes/coveo.css` and you can import them in your entry js file like below.
+Those styles live in `@coveo/atomic/dist/atomic/themes/coveo.css` and you can import them in your entry js file as follows.

 ```ts